tensorflow/build/tf_sig_build_dockerfiles/README.md

     docker exec tf python3 tensorflow/tools/ci_build/update_version.py --nightly
     ```

-7. Build TensorFlow.
+6. Build TensorFlow.
 You can build both CPU and GPU packages without a GPU.
 TF
    DevInfra's remote cache is better for building TF only once, but if you
    build over and over, it will probably be better in the long run to use a
    local cache.
 We're not sure about which is best for most users, so let us
    know on [Gitter](https://gitter.im/tensorflow/sig-build).

+   This step will take a long time, since you're building TensorFlow.
+GPU takes
+   much longer to build.

     <details><summary>TF Nightly CPU - Remote Cache</summary>